meghbhalerao/dataperf-vision-selection/README.md

 mlcube run --task=download,evaluate -Pdocker.build_strategy=always
 ```

-# Guidelines (beta version)
+# Guidelines v0.5

-For the beta version of this benchmark we will support offline and online evaluation for the open division.
+For the v0.5 of this benchmark we will support offline and online evaluation for the open division.

 ## Open Division: Creating a submission